Zxccxz176/portfolio/introduction_to_software_testing/coffeemaker/checking_coverage_with_JaCoCo/README.md

 # There is a bug into Coursera assignment.
-Only a test of "Golden" version fits to this assignment.
+Only the test of "Golden" version fits to this assignment.
 That's why there is a test of "Golden" version.

 # Task